Orders

 To select one or more orders, click on the order row.
 Click again to deselect it.

-• To select only OPEN orders, first filter open orders using the drop-down, then click ALL.
+• To select only OPEN orders, first filter open orders using the status buttons, then click Select.

-• To select all orders of a specific account, first enter that account number in the search box, then click ALL.
+• To select all orders of a specific account, first enter that account number in the search box, then click Select.

 Cancel an order